MichaelLivingston111/Credit-Modelling/README.md

 A series of files and models relating to financial risk assesment.
 This repository aims to use machine learning techniques to optimize risk assesment on a variety of issues, including:

-Individual credit risk assesment
-Probability of bankruptcy in companies

-The modelling techniques used include algorithms in neural networks, random forest regression, and k-nearest neighbours.
+_Individual credit risk assesment: Random forest, K-nearest neighbours and logistic regression algorithms._

+_Probability of bankruptcy in companies: Dense neural network, estimates bankruptcy with a 92% accuracy (35-40% on true positives, >97% on true negatives)._